 4. Eat More Fermented and Living Foods

 It is important to know that living foods refer to foods that still have living enzymes in them.
-They include both raw and fermented foods and these enzymes play a major role in digestion and absorption of the foods in your organism.
+They include both raw and fermented foods and these enzymes play a major role in the digestion and absorption of the foods in your organism.
 Basically, they help you get the most out of your food.

-These foods include uncooked and unprocessed foods like raw fruits, veggies, nuts, seeds and sprouted grains, but also unpasteurized dairy foods like sour cream yogurt or buttermilk.
+These foods include uncooked and unprocessed foods like raw fruits, veggies, nuts, seeds, and sprouted grains, but also unpasteurized dairy foods like sour cream yogurt or buttermilk.

 5. Supplement With Probiotics and Fermented Cod Liver Oil

 Remember the talk about the good bacteria in our bodies?
-Well those are probiotics.
+Well, those are probiotics.
 It is our goal to fill the organism with these healthy bacteria, but sometimes that cannot be accomplished by relying solely on the foods we eat.